hello2all/GTSRB_Keras_STN/capstone_report.md

 ### Project Overview

-Recent advancement in autonomous vehicles has shown the once fictional technology is gradually becoming reality in the near future.
+Recent advancement in autonomous vehicles has shown the once fictional technology is gradually becoming a reality in the near future.
 In the foreseeable future, vehicles of various automation levels will coexist on the road.
 Thus it is crucial for automated driving machines able to recognise and interpret the meaning of traffic signs and follow traffic rules.